 - They must have a $150,000 investment within 30 days of licensing

 - They will need to qualify for and secure a performance bond

 *Note: Growers and cultivators will not have access to the license form ahead of time and have only ten days from when they receive it to fill it out and submit it.

 How much does the Florida Marijuana Surety Bond Cost?

 Medical marijuana dispensaries and growers of Low-THC cannabis must pay a biennial licensing fee of $100,000.
 Apart from that, they will need to post a performance bond amounting to $5,000,000 for the two-year license period.

 The cost of the bond is 1% with two years prepaid premium with full collateral.
 This translates to $100,000 that covers the two-year licensure term.

 However, there are administrative fees charged in addition to the bond premium.
 If you need to know more about your bond costs and requirements, you can get your FREE quote here!

 What are the new legislation updates for the Florida Medical Marijuana Bond?

 There have been a few substantial changes to the original Compassionate Use Act.
-According to the House Bill 307 (passed last March 2016), “medical cannabis” is added to the previously allowed Low-THC cannabis.
-Since the original Compassionate Medical Cannabis Act of 2014 only permits the use of non-euphoric Low-THC cannabis, the addition of medical cannabis allows utilization and sale of full strength marijuana and its derivatives.
+According to House Bill 307 (passed last March 2016), “medical cannabis” is added to the previously allowed Low-THC cannabis.
+Since the original Compassionate Medical Cannabis Act of 2014 only permits the use of non-euphoric Low-THC cannabis, the addition of medical cannabis allows utilization and sale of full-strength marijuana and its derivatives.